Dr. Kate Warner, Head

 PSYC 4500.
 Special Topics in Psychology.
 1-3 Hours.

 Prerequisite: PSYC 3600 and Senior standing.
-Issues of topical importance in psychology are explored.
-May be repeated for a maximum of 3 hours credit in the major.
+Exploration of issues of topical importance in psychology are explored.
+May be repeated for a maximum of 6 hours credit in the major.

 PSYC 4600.
 Psychology of Sex.
 3 Hours.